+- When zone contests are scheduled, junior highs shall advance three unranked schools from each zone to district.

-- 1. Three unranked plays advance from each zone, district, bi-district and area contest. - 2.
-Two unranked plays advance from each region contest. - 3.
-Plays are ranked first (champion) through sixth at the State Meet. - 4.
-Individual acting awards are given to the: - Best Actor - Best Actress - 8 All-Star Cast members. - 8 Honorable-Mention All-Star Cast members. - Awards recognizing technicians or crew may be given at the discretion of the Contest Manager and are strongly encouraged by the League.
+- 4. Individual acting awards are given to the:

+- Best Actor

+- Best Actress

+- 8 All-Star Cast members.

+- 8 Honorable-Mention All-Star Cast members.

+- Awards recognizing technicians or crew may be given at the discretion of the Contest Manager and are strongly encouraged by the League.
 No other acting awards may be given.